-12 & 14.
-Each of the regulators has the power to determine by rule or otherwise which derivative or classes of derivatives will be subject to the mandatory central counterparty clearing requirement.
-NI 94-101 includes a bottom-up approach for determining whether a derivative or class of derivatives will be subject to the mandatory clearing obligation.
-The information required by Form 94-101F2 Derivatives Clearing Services ("Form 94-101F2") will allow the CSA to carry out this determination.
+Each of the regulators has the power to determine by rule or otherwise which derivative or classes of derivatives will be subject to the mandatory central counterparty clearing requirement. through a top-down approach.
+Furthermore, NI 94-101 includes a bottom-up approach for determining whether a derivative or class of derivatives will be subject to the mandatory clearing obligation.
+The information required by Form 94-101F2 Derivatives Clearing Services ("Form 94-101F2") will allowassist the CSA to carryin carrying out this determination.